 Of course, build quality won’t matter a bit if this pizza oven makes marvellous pizza.
 To prepare, you first need to light a fire with wood in the lower chamber.
 Pop the pizza stone (one is provided) into the top oven and then wait for the dial to hit the optimum temperature for cooking pizza – the instructions say this is 300°C – then carefully slide in your pizza on top of the pizza stone.

-You can play around with the flue damper and the lower chamber door vents to help you reach optimum temperature.
+You can adjust the flue damper and the lower chamber door vents to help the oven to reach optimum temperature.
 The instructions that come with the pizza oven give recommendations to help you out with this.

 One thing that happened on our model – and doesn’t help with keeping the doors sealed to get the temperature up – is that the door to the lower chamber (where you’re burning the wood) started to warp away from the pizza oven’s body as the heat grew.
 It did go back into its correct position once the pizza oven had cooled down again.
 But this again highlights the kind of build quality you’re getting.
 You can see how this happened and see the pizza oven in action in our video below.

 How was it at cooking pizza?